 The increasing volume of information on the internet about how to support all children, young people and their families during the Covid 19 outbreak may feel overwhelming at times.
-This page aims to provide a small selection of helpful resources and links recommended by the Toolkit for practitioners and families who are supporting children and young people who are at home and engaging in blended learning during this current lockdown of 2021.
+This page aims to provide a small selection of helpful resources and links recommended by the Toolkit for practitioners and families who are supporting children and young people who are learning at home because they need to sheild or isolate.
 Resources can be selected which are most appropriate for the child or young person being supported.
 ELCs and schools will be required to support their learners during these times.

 Covid 19 Information